secretstartups/handbook/job-families/engineering/quality/engineering-analytics/management/index.html.md

 * Excellent written and verbal communication skills.
 Able to convey bottom-line message to executives at C & VP level.
 * Bias for action with an ability to work in a fast-paced environment with shifting priorities.
 * Ability to work collaboratively and efficiently with stakeholders throughout the organization.
-* Experience presenting at conferences and meet-ups in the Open Source community.
-* Experience building a world-class open source contribution program.
+* Experience building a world-class data analytics function.
 * Demonstrate longevity at at least one recent job.
 * Understanding of how to be successfully manage at a remote-only company.
 * Ability to use GitLab.